Chnapy/tabbouleh/README.md

 }
 ```

-The class has to be annotated with the `@JSONSchema` decorator.
+The class has to be decorated with the `@JSONSchema` decorator.
-All the properties who have to be in the JSON Schema need to be annotated with one of these decorators:
+All the properties who have to be in the JSON Schema need to be decorated with one of these decorators:
  - `JSONString`
  - `JSONNumber`
  - `JSONInteger`